Erasmus and Study Abroad Programmes

 You will complete the first two years of studies at the University of Leicester then you will be able to spend your third abroad studying at a university with which the Department of Economics has a student exchange agreement.
 You will then return to Leicester to complete the final year of your degree.

-Although the year you spend abroad year will not count towards your final degree classification it will (upon successful completion of your year abroad) change the title of your degree to ‘BA/BSc with a Year in Europe’ or ‘BA/BSc with a Year Abroad’, depending on the selected programme..
+Although the year you spend abroad year will not count towards your final degree classification it will (upon successful completion of your year abroad) change the title of your degree to ‘BA/BSc with a Year in Europe’ depending on the selected programme.

 For further information relating to opportunities for studying abroad, costs involved and visas please visit the International office website

-All Department of Economics undergraduate students can apply.
+All Department of Economics undergraduate students can apply unless they are studying BA/BSc Economics and Accounting.
 Those taking joint degrees however, should contact their lead department.

-Applications are taken during the 1st year of study.
+Applications are taken during the first year of study.
 However, please note; there will be a limit on the number of students that can apply for each receiving institution.

 To gain the degree ‘With a Year in Europe’ (ERASMUS programme)